brennanforgues/xlGraph/README.md

 ![](examples/xlGraph(x,y).jpg)

-The API allows you to plot an unlimited number of series onto an excel chart
+The API allows you to plot an unlimited number of series' onto an excel chart

 ```bash